revosystems/sidecar/readme.md

 ##### Number
 · It will align the row to the right
-· When grouping by, by default will do a sum (you can change to it with the `onGroupingBy()` funciton)
+· When grouping by, by default will do a sum (you can change to it with the `onGroupingBy()` funciton) · When filtering it will allow you to chose the operator

 ##### Decimal
 · Extends from number